University of Washington

 Earth and Space Sciences

 Research Locations: Roosevelt Island

-This international ice core drilling project on Roosevelt Island is a partnership with New Zealand, UK, Denmark, Germany and China.
-Researchers seek to understand past, present and future environmental changes in the Ross Sea sector of West Antarctica.
-The scientific objectives are to determine histories of climate and ice thickness for Roosevelt Island, and to develop an updated model of the configuration and thickness of the ice in the Ross Sea Embayment during the last glacial maximum.
-The project’s New Zealand partners have started drilling a 750-meter ice core using their new intermediate-depth drill.
-They expect to complete the drilling in early January 2013.
-After drilling is complete, researchers will conduct borehole logging measurements and geophysical measurements to characterize spatial variations in ice thickness and surface velocities across the island.
+This international ice core drilling project on Roosevelt Island is a partnership with Antarctica New Zealand (ANZ), the UK, Denmark, Germany, and China.
+Researchers seek to understand past, present, and future environmental changes in the Ross Sea sector of West Antarctica.
+The scientific objectives are to determine histories of climate and ice thickness for Roosevelt Island and to develop an updated model of the configuration and thickness of the ice in the Ross Sea Embayment during the last glacial maximum.

 Field Season Overview: